ladybug-tools/spider-covid-19-viz-3d/README.md

 ### Generally / Short term

-* 2020-04-15 ~ Way of testing that pop-up links are working
+* 2020-04-18 ~ Theo ~  Pop-ups remember size and position between calls
+* 2020-04-18 ~ Theo ~  Sky Box: add messages on the fly
-* 2020-04-15 ~ Ability to add more buttons and links to pop-up
+* 2020-04-15 ~ Theo ~  Ability to add more buttons and links to pop-up
-* 2020-04-15 ~ Background as a gradient
+* 2020-04-15 ~ Theo ~  Background as a gradient
-* 2020-04-15 ~ Sky box as Three.js text
+* 2020-04-15 ~ Theo ~  Sky box as Three.js text
-* 2020-04-14 ~ Notes and settings in their own modules
+* 2020-04-14 ~ Theo ~  Notes and settings in their own modules
 * 2020-04-06 ~ Theo ~ Current settings save in local storage
 	* Globe rotates to the lat/lon onload as set and saved in localStorage
 	* Multiple locations & zoom levels